UNC-Libraries-data/Excel/Excel_Workshop_Instructions.md

 	* Data Tab > Get & Transform
 * Data Validation: Control data entry to prevent errors
 	* Data Tab > Data Validation
-* Macros: Record and re-use processes, or write your own code

 ### Getting Help:
 * [LinkedIn Learning through UNC](https://software.sites.unc.edu/linkedin/) provides training videos (free to UNC affiliates) on a wide variety of Excel functions.
 (See the login link on the right side of the UNC Software Distribution page.)